 Disruption of rain patterns, droughts, increased flooding and riverbank erosion, make damage permanent.
 Because of these events, 700,000 Bangladeshis are displaced each year and flocking to urban slums in Dhaka.

-Another example is people in living in Oceania, particularly low-lying island and developing states such as Fiji, Papua New Guinea, Tonga, Kiribati, Tuvalu, Samoa, and Palao.
-A report says that because of a lack of protective barriers they are on the front lines of climate change (Stuff, 2019).
+Another example is people living in Oceania, particularly low-lying islands and developing states such as Fiji, Papua New Guinea, Tonga, Kiribati, Tuvalu, Samoa, and Palao.
+A report says that because of a lack of protective barriers, they are on the front lines of climate change (Stuff, 2019).

 If resettlement is required for these highly vulnerable states, a study revealed that Australia and New Zealand are the two most preferred countries for relocation.